jamal-o/jamal-o/README.md

 -->

 # 💫 About Me:
-Im currently learning Backend development with NodeJs and CrossPlatform development with Flutter
+I am currently learning backend development with NodeJs and CrossPlatform development with Flutter.

 ## 🌐 Socials: